 How does the Sennheiser PC37X sound?

-The Sennheiser PC 37X offers pretty good sound, as gaming headsets go, with accurate reproduction of mids and most of bass sounds.
-There’s a pretty notable de-emphasis around 4kHz, but this shouldn’t bug you too much—many headsets do this to avoid natural sound resonances in your ears.
+The Sennheiser PC 37X offers very solid sound, as gaming headsets go, with accurate reproduction of mids and most bass sounds.
+There’s a slight over emphasis around 4kHz, but you probably won’t notice it too much.

 For gaming, this all means you really shouldn’t run into anything that doesn’t sound the way it should.
-The slight decrease in the highs 6-11kHz means different parts of speech, like sibilant sounds (F, S, and Sh sounds) might not come through quite as prominently, but I never ran into any notable issues on that front.
+The slight increase in the highs 6-11kHz means different parts of speech, like sibilant sounds (F, S, and Sh sounds) will come through pretty prominently, which is great for voices sounding natural.
 The slight de-emphasis at the low end of the bass range might make parts of explosions a little less prominent, but not in a way that’ll be all that noticeable.

 For listening to music, this won’t offer a real HiFi experience, but it’ll get pretty close.
 On most gaming headsets, the swelling bass of a song like “Uprising” by Magic Sword would drown out a lot of the many subtler melodic elements playing in the background.
-Because it doesn’t fall into the trap of boosting bass for the sake of it, the Sennheiser PC 37X really handles electronic music well.
-However, the decrease in highs means some sounds, like strings and cymbals can be a little harder to hear.
+Because it doesn’t fall into the trap of boosting bass just for the sake of it, the Sennheiser PC 37X really handles electronic music well.
+And while the increase in highs means the sounds of things like strings and cymbals can be a little too loud, they shouldn’t overshadow anything.